Jamie Lewis: 2020

 Close to the cut-off for 2020 PDC World Darts Championship he slipped out of top 32 and subsequently did not qualify for the event.
 He was not able to defend the prize money from the semifinal two years ago and slipped down to 57th place in PDC Order of Merit.
 It was still enough to maintain his Tour card.

-Lewis was seeded into the third round of 2020 UK Open and won over Ross Smith in the deciding leg 6–5.
-In the fourth round he faced Mensur Suljović and lost 4-10.
+Lewis was seeded into the third round of 2020 UK Open and defeated Ross Smith 6–5 in a deciding leg.
+In the fourth round he lost to Mensur Suljović 10–4.

 Although the season was influenced by the outbreak of COVID-19, Lewis again struggled and did not qualify for any other major tournament.
-He qualified for 2020 International Darts Open, but lost in the first round 0–6 to Robert Marijanovic, scoring the three dart average of only 57.72.
+He qualified for the 2020 International Darts Open, but lost to Robert Marijanovic 6–0 in the first round, scoring a three dart average of only 57.72.

 In September, Lewis announced that he was stepping away from the darts to focus on his private life.
 It was not disclosed at the time whether or not he intended to surrender his PDC Tour Card.

 In October, after losing in the European Tour event, Lewis revealed that he was suffering with anxiety disorder.

-Despite this statement, he played the UK Qualifier for the 2021 PDC World Darts Championship and after defeating Robert Thornton in the deciding match, he became one of the six players who secured their spot in the World Championship.
+Despite this statement, he entered the PDC World Championship PDPA UK Qualifier.
+Lewis was the fifth seed for the qualifier and defeated David Pallett and Alan Tabern 6–2 to reach his quarter's final.
+Lewis defeated defeated Robert Thornton 7–5, to qualify for the 2021 World Championship.

+2021

+At the PDC World Championship Lewis played ProTour qualifier Luke Woodhouse in the first round and came back from 2–0 down to win 3–2 in sets.
+In the second round he won the opening set and the fourth set against the eventual champion Gerwyn Price, but lost 3–2.